 the long sleep of amber

-The exhibition has been curated by Helen Turner (Artistic Director and Chief Curator, E-WERK Luckenwalde) and Adriana Tranca (Assistant Curator, E-WERK Luckenwalde).
+The long sleep of amber is co-curated by Helen Turner (Artistic Director and Curator, E-WERK Luckenwalde) and Adriana Tranca (Assistant Curator, E-WERK Luckenwalde).

 About Peles Empire

-Peles Empire live and work in Berlin, Germany and take their name from Peleș Castle, a summer residence built for King Carol I at the end of the 19th Century in Romania’s Carpathian Mountains.
+Peles Empire live and work in Berlin, Germany and take their name from Peleș Castle, a Romanian historicism castle built in 1883.
 In their work Peles Empire explore the potential of simulacra, copies, originals and reproduction - shifting processes to abstract perspectives.
 Their work has recently been shown at the Künstlerhaus Graz, Art Encounters Biennial (Timișoara), Scottish National Gallery of Modern Art (Modern One), Edinburgh, Kunstverein Hannover and Skulptur Projekte Münster.

 About the annual Flag Commission

 Peles Empire were invited to produce work in response to the building's historic flagpoles at the entrance of E-WERK Luckenwalde.
-The Flag Commission is an annual commissioning opportunity for an artist or collective to create an outdoor installation inspired by and for display on the three flag poles, which are on display at the building’s impressive entrance.
-The exhibition has been curated by Helen Turner (Artistic Director and Chief Curator, E-WERK Luckenwalde) and Adriana Tranca (Assistant Curator, E-WERK Luckenwalde).
-As an outdoor commission, the flags will be on view to the public as they walk, drive or cycle through the city of Luckenwalde until December 2021.
-The inaugural E-WERK Luckenwalde Flag Commission was created by artist Lucy Joyce.
+The Flag Commission is an annual commissioning opportunity for an artist or collective to create an outdoor installation inspired by and for display on the three flag poles at the building’s impressive entrance.
+As an outdoor commission, the flags will be on view to the public until December 2021.
+The inaugural E-WERK Luckenwalde Flag Commission Electric Blue was created by artist Lucy Joyce.